jamesfiltness/docker-playground/README.md

 (There are npm scripts defined for most of commands below)

-### Run container from Dockerfile directly

-Build an image:
-`docker build -f Dockerfile -t nodeapp .`

-Run an image (4000 is the host port, 3000 is the container port):
-`docker run -p 4000:3000 nodeapp`
+### Run the app on Docker in development mode
+Run `npm run docker:start:dev`.
+This starts Docker up using `docker-compose.dev.yml`.
+The node app (`index.js`) is mounted as a volume inside the container and is reloaded by nodemon when a file is changed.

-### Run the container via docker-compose
+### Run the app on Docker in production mode
-`docker-compose up`

-Run container and force a Build
-`docker-compose up --build`
+Todo...

+## Useful commands:

-## SSH on to docker container:
+### SSH on to docker container:
 1. `docker ps` - copy the `CONTAINER ID`
 2. `docker exec -it CONTAINERIDHERE /bin/bash`